udecode/plate/packages/elements/list/README.md

 # Plate list plugin

-This package implements list plugin for Plate.
+This package implements the list plugin for Plate.

 ## Documentation